huntdatacenter/docs/docs/faq/users.md

 ### Can I get access to several labs?

 Yes.
 You can access more than one lab.
-We encourage lab leaders to separate data in labs and bring top expertise into their lab to do analysis there.
-Contact your new lab leader to arrange for a signed [user agreement](/agreements/downloads) and send this to us on [email](/contact) for account activation.
+We encourage data spaces to separate data in labs and bring top expertise into their lab to do analysis there.
+You will need to send us one user agreement for each lab your want to acces.
+Lab leaders and lab coordinators may order your access in our [service desk](/service-desk/lab-orders/#add-a-new-lab-user).

 ### How do I get started with my second lab?

-We will ship SSH configuration and keys after you have sent us your signed agreement.
-Allow for weeks in account activation at this stage.
+We will ship SSH configuration and keys after your lab leader or lab coordinator have order your lab access in the [service desk](/service-desk/lab-orders/#add-a-new-lab-user).
 When you get your keys, head to [Step 3.
 Configure your SSH](/getting-started/configure-ssh/) in our onboarding guide to get started.

 ### Can I transfer and merge data between my labs?

 Maybe, however not by default.
 You will need an explicit approval from your lab leader for such transfers and merges.
-One way to document such transfers between your labs are to use our [internal kista order](/agreements/downloads).
+When this is in place, order an [internal kista](/service-desk/lab-orders/#internal-kista) for compliant transfers between your labs.